linuxkay/TH692_maintenace/README.md

 # Memo

-RaspberryPi1B does not have internet access.
+For security reasons, RaspberryPi1B does not have internet access.
 Only ssh access to other machines(connected to internet)

 So I had to download telnet.deb package via sudo apt download telnet in the machine(connected to internet) and scp to raspberrypi1B